-Solution: Modify the settings for Microsoft Advanced Group Policy Management - Server under Programs and Features in Control Panel.
-For more information, see Modify the AGPM Service.
+Solution: Modify the settings for Microsoft Advanced Group Policy Management - Server under Add or Remove Programs.
+For more information, see Modify the AGPM Service Account.

 Group Policy Software Installation fails to install software

 Cause: AGPM preserves the integrity of Group Policy Software Installation packages.
-Although GPOs are edited offline, links between packages in addition to cached client information are preserved.
+Although GPOs are edited offline, links between packages as well as cached client information are preserved.
 This is by design.

-Solution: When you edit a GPO offline with AGPM, configure any Group Policy Software Installation upgrade of a package in another GPO to reference the deployed GPO, not the checked-out copy.
+Solution: When editing a GPO offline with AGPM, configure any Group Policy Software Installation upgrade of a package in another GPO to reference the deployed GPO, not the checked-out copy.
 The Editor must have Read permission for the deployed GPO.